jakubnov/BigData_workshop/Lab01/README.md

 <i> It isn't needed to refresh all tables metadata and sometimes it isn't even possible because of lack of permission to all databases.</i>

-  <u> It's a good custom to refresh tables metadata after each data manipulation within table/tables. </u>
+  <u> It's a good custom to refresh tables metadata after each data manipulation within table/tables when you work with Impala.
+In case of Hive it isn't needed.
+Ther reason is that Impala is using Hive metastore and can't update it / refresh metadata.  </u>

-Sometimes access though ... isn't possible - usually in situation when user doesn't have access to all folders.
-Then there is a workaround write exact URL address of database.
-In this case: https://naczsx012.cz.nonprod:8888/hue/filebrowser/view=/user/hive/warehouse/202002_workshop.db

   ### Step 3: Select your data
   At this moment you should be able to see uploaded data in your table.